Hermit crab: Associations with other animals

 The shells of hermit crabs have multiple "associates" whose exact roles have not been well described.
-These associates are usually categorized into two groups, those who live in the interior of the shell and those who live on the exterior.
+These associates are usually categorized into two groups: those which live in the interior of the shell, and those which live on the exterior.
 Some of the interior associates include nereid worms which have a commensal relation; the worms help the hermit crabs keep their shell clean along with the crabs of the family Porcellanidae.
 It is not rare to see both the worms and crabs in the same shell.

-There are also associations with Amphipods, such as the relationship between the hermit crab species Pagurus hemphilli and the amphipod genus Liljeborgia.
-The coloration of this amphipod matches the coloration of the hermit crab and the Crustose rhodophycean algae which commonly grows in their shells.
-Specimens of P. hemphilli tolerated the presence of their guest, while other hermit crab species attempted eating them.
+There are associations with Amphipods, such as between the hermit crab species Pagurus hemphilli and the amphipod genus Liljeborgia.
+The coloration of this amphipod matches the coloration of the hermit crab and the crustose coralline algae which commonly grow on their shells.
+Specimens of P. hemphilli tolerated the presence of their guest, while other hermit crab species attempted to eat them.

-Some of the exterior associates are the epifauna, such as barnacles and Crepidula, which may be a hindrance to the crabs, as they may ruin the stability or just add weight to the shell.
-Some species of hermit crabs have live colonies of Hydractina, while others rejected them.
+Some of the exterior associates are the epifauna, such as barnacles and the slipper limpet Crepidula, which may be a hindrance to the crabs, as they may ruin the stability or just add weight to the shell.
+Some species of hermit crabs have live colonies of Hydractina, while others reject them.
 Some species just keep the colony in their shells, while others are actively detaching and re-attaching the sea anemone.
 Most hermit crabs attempt to place the most anemones as possible, while some others steal the anemone another hermit crab is carrying.
 There is a mutually beneficial relationship between the two, as they help defend against predators.